 - Integrate carbon reduction into the measurement of economic productivity, potentially through the Industrial Strategy Council.

-- Future Carbon Policy for Clean Growth – This final report makes recommendations to policy-makers on how the UK can achieve a balanced economy-wide carbon policy framework to boost innovation and deliver clean growth, consistent with a net zero target in 2050.
+- Future Carbon Policy for Clean Growth – a final report with recommendations to policy-makers on how the UK can achieve a balanced economy-wide carbon policy framework to boost innovation and deliver clean growth, consistent with a net zero target in 2050.

 The Rethinking Decarbonisation Incentives project has helped us to better understand the nature and scale of challenges in improving carbon policies.
 Examples of the impact that the RDI project is beginning to have in influencing thinking about how UK policies can promote clean growth by taking a ‘whole systems’ perspective on carbon policy, include: